-On the subpages of this website, you will find all sorts of information about my successes, failures, opinions and biases.
-Please take a look at what I have written and the photos appertaining thereto, and don’t hesitate to offer comments and critiques.
-I enjoy having dialogue with people from far and wide.
+On the subpages of this website, you will learn what I have done, where I have gone, my likes, dislikes and so forth.
+Please take a look at what I have written and the photos appertaining thereto, and do not hesitate to offer comments.
+I welcome dialogue with people from far and wide.

-It's hard to believe that none of my books has reached the top of the New York Times bestseller list, but I am proud of each one.
+It's a sad fact that none of my books have won the Pulitzer Prize or sold more than a million copies, but I am proud of each one.
 The first came out in 1987 and the most recent in 2014.
 All but three of them have pertained to sports history--football, basketball, baseball, track and even hockey.

 Breaking the Ice / Racial Integration of Southwest Conference Football